TYW-Lab/TYW-Lab.github.io/_pages/research.md

         <div class="columntext">
             Despite the advances in AI, the working principle of its source of inspiration &mdash; biological neural networks &mdash; is still not elucidated.
 The difficulty comes in twofolds, it is both challenging to measure and to analyze neural activity data.
 We are interested in helping with this endeavor in two ways:
             <ol>
-                <li> <u>Seeing through light scattering</u>: While optical imaging provides a minimally invasive means to measure the activities of biological neurons across a large population, imaging through turbid biological tissue is challenging due to the highly complex and dynamical nature of tissue-induced light scattering.
+                <li> <u>Seeing through scattered light</u>: While optical imaging provides a minimally invasive means to measure the activities of biological neurons across a large population, imaging through turbid biological tissue is challenging due to the highly complex and dynamical nature of tissue-induced light scattering.
 We are interested in exploring new ways for instant light de-scattering through a mixture of physics and AI methods.
 When combined with state-of-the-art optical microscopy or spectroscopy, these methods will enable us to substantially push the depth of brain imaging. </li>
                 <li> <u>Understanding neuronal activity data</u>: To test if the information in current large-scale neuronal recording datasets contains the information for decoding brain functions on the circuit level, we will explore state-of-the-art AI models for neuronal data analysis, with a focus on the predictive power of the model.</li>
             </ol>
         </div>